joshuagodwin7929/Cybersecurity-Labs/03-Active-Directory-ELK-SIEM-Lab/README.md

 ## 🎯 Project Overview

-This project builds the detection layer first, then attacks it — mirroring the real relationship between red and blue teams.
+This project builds the detection layer first, then attacks it by mirroring the real relationship between red and blue teams.
 It simulates an enterprise domain, instruments it with a self-hosted SIEM, and then runs a full credential-access-to-domain-compromise chain against it, one technique at a time: **log first, attack second, hunt third.**

 Skills developed: